Update

 Art

-Besides art that is integrated throughout the curriculum on a daily basis, the class has a full session with the art teacher on Thursday mornings.
-The goal of these art projects is to have the children feel successful with new experiences and materials, to have fun, and to spark creativity in a non-verbal way.
+Art is integrated throughout the curriculum.
+The class also has a full session with the art teacher on Thursday mornings.
+The goal is for children to feel successful with new experiences and materials, to have fun, and to spark creativity in a non-verbal way.
 Children will explore making two-dimensional and three-dimensional pieces with a variety of media including watercolor, clay, and fabric.
-Art lessons often integrate with the class theme.
+Art lessons often integrate the class theme.

 Music